CharlieGreenman/webpack-angular1.5-razroo/README.md

 * Sass
   * SMACSS File Infrastructure (Sass modified)
   * Plumber Included so that errors do not stop watch
+* Webpack
+  * For this project included as a gulp stream
+  * used specifically in this project to allow for es6 modules
 * Babel
 * Eslint
     * Babel support included